Brunopod/Project-1/readme.md

 ## About Us
 <ul>
 <li>The About Us section has a short description of the idea around the community and their beliefs
-<li>A Benefits list is included as an easy way to describe what this community offers to its users
+<li>A benefits list is included as an easy way to describe what this community offers to its users
 <li>It is styled in the same way the previous sections of the page, a very simple contrasting black and white style which offers a classy and simple look reflecting of a hamburger as a food itself
 </ul>
 <img src="assets/images/about-us.jpg">